upasadena/interactive-cyoa-tutorial/docs/appendix/about.md

 * Added some more TODOs to the Reference
 * Added `reddit_post.md`, the Markdown for the (future) Reddit post in the `/static` folder
+* Added a **Download tutorial for offline use** button so that people didn't have to visit the website
+* Added icons to the buttons in the `index.md` page
+* Changed icons for dark and light mode toggles in order to be more clear about what the buttons do
+* Added some scripts to help with virtual environments on Linux
 *

 [Download the source code][dl-VERSION]{ .md-button }